DaveMielke/NBP/b2g/doc/UserInterface/ImportantScreens/home.rst

 although it's customizable, it's the same on all of the home screens.

 The customizable area (in the middle) occupies most of each home screen.
+A new shortcut is added to the customizable area of the home screen nearest to the default one that isn't full.
+When there's a choice, preference is given to the home screen with the higher number.

 In addition to `Adding and Removing Shortcuts`_, you can also reorganize this area by dragging the shortcuts within it to new locations.